MarcusHoltz/marcusholtz.github.io/_posts/2026-02-21-zammad-knowledge-base-export.md

   path: /assets/img/header/header--zammad--knowledge-base-export-to-markdown-static-site.jpg
   alt: Zammad Ticketing and Helpdesk has a Knowledge Base in PostgreSQL - Export this to a Mkdocs Static Site
 ---
-# Zammad Helpdesk Knowledge Base Export To Static Site like Docsify or Mkdocs
+# Backup Zammad Knowledge Base and Export to Static Site Generator like Docsify or Mkdocs

 ## Introduction